Dragonfly929/FLFA_Labs/Reports/THIRD_LAB_REPORT.md

     }

 ````
-As test, we analyze a simple code with simple syntax, it has int, float type of variables, there is also the if-else statement used
+As Test, we analyze a simple code with simple syntax, it has int, float type of variables, there is also the if-else statement used
 ````java
 File file = new File("C:\\Users\\zaica\\IdeaProjects\\FLFA_Labs\\src\\Lexer\\input.txt");
 ````